 Drag the

-prefab into that field. -
+Blockprefab into that field. -

 Back in Mono, add these lines

-int i, j, k; int nk; int n = 32; int h = 8; for( j=-n; j<=n; j++) { for( i=-n; i<=n; i++) { nk = (int)( Mathf.Floor( h*( 1 + Mathf.Sin( 2*Mathf.PI*i/n) * Mathf.Sin( 2*Mathf.PI*j/n) ))); for( k=0; k<nk; k++) { Instantiate( block, new Vector3( i, k, j), Quaternion.identity); } } }
+int i, j, k; int nk; int n = 32; int h = 8; for( j=-n; j<=n; j++) { for( i=-n; i<=n; i++) { nk = (int)( Mathf.Floor( h*( 1 + Mathf.Sin( 2*Mathf.PI*i/n) * Mathf.Sin( 2*Mathf.PI*j/n) ))); for( k=0; k<nk; k++) { Instantiate( block, new Vector3( i, k, j), Quaternion.identity); } } }to the

 Save.